fenok/react-router-typesafe-routes/README.md

 Pathless routes can be composed to other routes to share types.
 Please refer to [Advanced examples: Share types between routes](#share-types-between-routes).

 Multiple routes can be composed.
-For parameters with the same name, the rightmost route takes precedence.
+For params with the same name, the rightmost route takes precedence.

 #### Types priority